 Citizenship by adoption – As it sounds, a foreign national can get citizenship by adoption if the adoption has been legally effected in Mauritius and the parents are Mauritian citizens.

-A child will get Mauritian citizenship by registration if he is born in Mauritius before 1st October 1995, of either Mauritian or foreign parents, or born in Mauritius after 1st October 1995 and if either of his parents is a citizen of Mauritius.
+A child will get Mauritian citizenship by registration if he is born in Mauritius before 1st October 1995, of either Mauritian or foreign parents.
+Alternatively if he is born in Mauritius after 1st October 1995 and if either of his parents is a citizen of Mauritius.
 Lastly a person born outside Mauritius is a citizen of Mauritius if either of his parents is a citizen of Mauritius by birth.

 In addition to these, if a non-citizen has held residence here for a continuous period of 2 years and has invested over USD 5 million dollars or its equivalent in Mauritius, they are eligible to apply for registration/ naturalisation as a citizen of Mauritius.
 It must be stated that getting Mauritian citizenship is highly unlikely for most people and your best chance will always arrive by being a significant investor in Mauritius or marrying a beautiful local!

 11 – What Visa should a foreigner get at the airport?

 All information regarding visas and rights of entry is to be found on the Passport and Immigration Office website but in short, the guidance would be as follows.
 A tourist visa is required for coming as a tourist (naturally), but it is also used for those on retired status and for dependents.
 The Tourist visa cannot be converted to a business visa, nor into an occupation permit.
 The business visa is used if you are coming on business, as well as when applying for an occupation permit or when investing in real estate and getting a permit through the purchase.

 12 – How long does it take for a Permit to be processed in Mauritius?